mojolicious/mojo.js/README.md

 [![](https://github.com/mojolicious/mojo.js/workflows/test/badge.svg)](https://github.com/mojolicious/mojo.js/actions)
 [![npm](https://img.shields.io/npm/v/@mojojs/core.svg)](https://www.npmjs.com/package/@mojojs/core)

 The [Mojolicious](https://mojolicious.org) real-time web framework for [Node.js](https://nodejs.org/).
+Written in TypeScript.
 If you want to stay up to date on the latest developments join us on [IRC](https://web.libera.chat/#mojo.js) (`#mojo.js` on Libera.Chat).

 ## Features

   * An amazing **backend** framework, allowing you to easily grow single file prototypes into well-structured MVC web applications.
     * Everything you need to build cloud-native microservices for state of the art container environments.
-    * Powerful out of the box with RESTful routes, WebSockets, HTTP/HTTPS client, plugins, commands, templates, content negotiation, cookies, session management, multipart forms, form and JSON validation, testing framework, HTML/XML parser, static file server, first class Unicode support and much more for you to discover.
+    * Powerful out of the box with RESTful routes, WebSockets, HTTP/HTTPS user agent, plugins, commands, templates, content negotiation, cookies, session management, multipart forms, form and JSON validation, testing framework, HTML/XML parser, static file server, first class Unicode support and much more for you to discover.
     * No default Model.
 Just use your favorite database.
 We like [PostgreSQL](https://www.postgresql.org) and [Knex.js](http://knexjs.org).
     * No default frontend framework.
 Pair it with [React](https://reactjs.org) or [Vue](https://vuejs.org) for a great development experience.
   * Batteries included, yet faster than Express and Koa.
-  * Designed for modern JavaScript and TypeScript, with `async`/`await`, classes and ES modules.
+  * Designed for modern JavaScript, with `async`/`await`, classes and ES modules.
   * Actively maintained by a team with more than 20 years of experience developing mainstream web frameworks such as [Mojolicious](https://mojolicious.org) and [Catalyst](http://www.catalystframework.org).